Rising-Stars-by-Sunshine/Boen-PS1/data/README.md

 # Twibot-22 Sample Dataset

-This folder contains a subset of the Twibot-22 dataset, sampled to include 1,000 users due to the original dataset's large size.
-Twibot-22 is a benchmark dataset for graph-based Twitter bot detection, originally introduced by Feng et al. (2022).
-The full dataset and details can be found in the paper:
+This folder contains a subset of the **Twibot-22** dataset, which is a large-scale benchmark for Twitter bot detection.
+The original dataset, introduced by **Feng et al. (2022)**, provides a comprehensive collection of Twitter user profiles, social connections, and bot/human annotations to facilitate research on bot detection using graph-based and machine learning approaches.

+Due to the large size of Twibot-22, this sample includes **1,000 users**, preserving key user attributes, social relationships, and labels.
+The dataset aims to help researchers experiment with bot detection models without requiring extensive computing resources.
+The full dataset and its details can be found in the paper:

 > Feng, Shangbin, Zhaoxuan Tan, Herun Wan, Ningnan Wang, Zilong Chen, Binchi Zhang, Qinghua Zheng et al.
-> "Twibot-22: Towards graph-based twitter bot detection."
+> "Twibot-22: Towards graph-based Twitter bot detection."
 > *Advances in Neural Information Processing Systems*, 35 (2022): 35254-35269.

 ### Files